KingMordas/ASpaceGame/README.md

 5. New release with changelog

 ### develop
-The _develop_ branch is a container for all the developers' activities.
+The _develop_ branch is a container for all staging activities.
 Each developer creates a specific issue branch from the _develop_ one and once they have finished their work, they merge everything into this branch.
 This is basically a container of all **unreleased content**.

 ### Code of Conduct